zikichombo/website/content/contrib/sponsor.md

 Email is our most effective mechanism for establishing 1-1 contact.
 We can exchange phone/video or in person after that as needed.
 <sponsor@zikichombo.org>

+### Relationship to IRI France, SAS
+When you give money for ZikiChombo, the money is directed to IRI France, SAS, a French 1 person LLC dedicated to R&D.  IRI France, SAS, (hereafter refered to as IFS) in turn keeps track of these funds and documents their distribution to the ZikiChombo project in accordance with the principles, goals, and methods put forth on this site.

+Additionally, IFS itself sponsors ZikiChombo with time and money for infrastructure.
+To distinguish IFS's sponsorship from yours, IFS's contributions to ZikiChombo are automatically split in half:  half of all resources given to ZikiChombo are pure grants, and the other half are no-interest loans which are to be paid back from ZikiChombo revenue when available.
+In this way, you can be assured that your donations, destined for IFS are indeed supporting ZikiChombo and at the same time, IFS is indeed sponsoring ZikiChombo and enforcing that your donation be used exclusively for ZikiChombo.
+If you consider yourself a significant donor, please feel free to contact us with requests for documentation of how your funds are spent.

+We hope to turn ZikiChombo into it's own legal entity, perhaps a non-profit or french "Association".
+This requires resources and growth and is currently not logistically in scope.